alepadua/Logsspot/AntiSpam/Ironport.md

 ##Subscriptions and Log Types

-The most common log type is
+The available log types are:

 -Text Mail Logs
 -Delivery Logs